A guide to climbing some volcanoes in Chile...

 Accommodation: Pucon is a thriving tourist town with numerous large supermarkets, banks and petrol stations and plenty of accommodation option to suit every budget.

 CONAF Office: The CONAF office in the center of Pucon (Lincoyan 336.
-Open 9:30am - 6:30pm Monday to Friday) will be able to give up to date route and access info about this Quetrupillan ascent.
+Open 9:30am - 6:30pm Monday to Friday) should be able to give up to date route and access info about this Quetrupillan ascent.

 Volcano Quetrupillan 2365m: Start of trek: